 Regrettably, sensational end-time scenario preaching in public campaigns or through television, radio and magazines is often used in the cause of evangelism to frighten people into believing in Jesus Christ.
 “Shape up or burn up” is an option given.
 If you don’t give your life to Jesus, you will be a victim in the violence to come.
 We forget how Jesus himself evangelized — how he brought good news.
 He evangelized above all through kindness and mercy — look at the examples in the Gospels and see for yourself.

-Paul explains it clearly when he says: “Do you show contempt for the riches of his kindness, tolerance and patience, not realizing that God’s kindness leads you toward repentance?”
+Paul explains: “Do you show contempt for the riches of his kindness, tolerance and patience, not realizing that God’s kindness leads you toward repentance?”
 (Romans 2:4).
-It is God’s goodness expressed to others through us that brings people to Jesus.
-We can be sobered by the concept of divine judgment, but we should not evangelize through threats of apocalyptic retribution.
+It is God’s goodness (expressed to others through us) that brings people to Jesus.
+We can be sobered by the concept of divine judgment, but we should not evangelize through threats.